rijkvp/tetris-ai/README.md

 ### Adding a new feature

-TODO: Test this

-1. Write a feature in `tetris-ai/src/feature.rs`
+1. Create a function that implements it insie `tetris-ai/src/feature.rs`
 2. Add it to the `FEATURE_LOOKUP` array at the top of the file
-3. Now it should be available for use inside the levels.
+3. Now the feature should be available for use.
+Optionally you can add the translations to the JSON translation files under `feature.[name]` where the `name` corresponds to the string you defined in the lookup table.

 ## Deployment